 Questions about the meaning and purpose of life are central to human existence.
-Every area of the Rhodes curriculum touches in some way upon such questions, whether directly as in moral philosophy, epic poetry, and political thought, or indirectly as in studies of the history of medieval Europe, economic theory, and the physical structure of the universe.
-The programs Life: Then and Now ("Life") and The Search for Values in the Light of Western Religion and History ("Search") help students think about these issues and so provide the foundation for the entire curriculum.
+Every area of the Rhodes curriculum touches in some way upon such questions, whether directly as in moral philosophy, epic poetry, and political thought, or indirectly as in studies of political and social history, economic theory, and the physical structure of the universe.
+Our F1 courses help students think about these issues and so provide the foundation for the entire curriculum.

-Life and Search students meet in small groups led by faculty members to analyze challenging and controversial texts that have shaped and reshaped thought, particularly in Western societies.
+F1 courses meet in small groups led by faculty members to analyze challenging and controversial texts that have shaped and reshaped thought.
 Because of its prominence in world history, these courses pay special attention to the Bible and the traditions that have emerged in relationship to it.
-Life and Search courses endeavor to make the familiar unfamiliar by examining critically the logical and historical foundations of received opinion and texts.
+F1 courses endeavor to make the familiar unfamiliar by examining critically the logical and historical foundations of received opinions and texts.
 They also make the unfamiliar familiar by studying traditions, artifacts, and issues that most students have not yet encountered.
-Through both programs, students learn to appreciate the role of historical context in shaping values, beliefs, and practices and to reflect critically on their own values, beliefs, and practices.
-Life and Search stress skills that are central to the whole curriculum: careful reading, analytical writing, critical thinking, and discussion.
+Students learn to appreciate the role of historical context in shaping values, beliefs, and practices and to reflect critically on their own values, beliefs, and practices.
+All F1 courses stress skills that are central to the whole curriculum: careful reading, analytical writing, critical thinking, and discussion.